acagnetti/Geo-Builder/README.md

 * enable **democratize** of geo location events to any applications with Solace Native Multi protocol capabilities
 * support polygons for fence detection to detect object entering a geographical 'zone' and **react** creating events back to the Solace broker

+You can see a live demo of a Geolocation Event Driven Application at [Moving Passengers for Smarter Insights and Security in Rome Fiumicino Airport](https://london.solace.rocks/adr1/)

 ***Anybody*** can try generating / visualizing / consuming geo location events with **geoBuilder** with 3 to 5 simple steps:
 1. *[OPTIONAL if you have access to existing geo location events]* if you do not have access to geo location events, you can design them by using the [Google Maps Designer](https://www.google.com/maps/about/mymaps/)